aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/autofilter/filter-a-list-with-a-custom-criteria/_index.md

 The Aspose.Cells Cloud APIs are secure and require [JWT token-based authentication](https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/).

+**Prerequisites:**
+You must have a valid JWT token, the target workbook stored in Aspose Cloud storage, and the worksheet should be in a supported Excel format (e.g., .xlsx, .xls).

 ### Request Parameters:

 | Parameter Name | Type    | Location                     | Description                                                                 |